 On Death and Dying: Healing is a Miracle

 At various points throughout the synoptic gospels, Jesus of Nazareth is descended upon by a man struck with leprosy who falls before him and says, “If you so will, you may cleanse me.”
-Regardless of where encountered, after making his descent after delivering the Sermon on the Mount (Matthew), his series of moral teachings central to the construction of Christian ethics, or after conscribing more disciples to follow him on his mission (Luke), the narrative of the leper stands out for the ways it brings into focus the Jesus’ social contexts.
+Regardless of where encountered, having descended after delivering the Sermon on the Mount (Matthew, his series of moral teachings central to the construction of Christian ethics), or after conscribing more disciples to follow him on his mission (Luke), the narrative of the leper stands out for the ways it brings into focus the Jesus’ social contexts.

 Leprosy is a long-stigmatized affliction that contributed to the construction of human social space and culture.
 Lepers were horded into colonies, given restrictions in dress and manner, and accused of stirring curses or shaming God or the family.
 The healing of a leper represents the restoration of their social status, where in one moment those pushed to the furthest margins of society are giving a chance to re-incorporate themselves.
 With the cleansing of leprosy, this man is given the tools to begin again as a reconstituted subject, recontextualized by society back within the social mean.